 For first year students, classes are taught on Thursdays and Fridays, and professional preparation in the hospital is scheduled on Mondays, Tuesdays, and Wednesdays.

 For second year students, the La Roche classes are taught on Mondays, with clinical work scheduled for the remainder of the week.
 The remaining time is spent entirely at the programs affiliated clinical sites.

-Clinical Sites include: Allegheny General Hospital, The Western Pennsylvania Hospital, Forbes Regional Hospital, Alli-Kiski Medical Center, Butler Memorial Hospital, Passavant Hospital, Sewickley Valley Hospital, St. Clair Memorial Hospital and Suburban General Hospital.
+Clinical Sites include Allegheny General Hospital, The Western Pennsylvania Hospital, Forbes Regional Hospital, Alle Kiski Medical Center, Butler Memorial Hospital, UPMC Passavant Hospital, HVHS Sewickley Valley Hospital, St. Clair Memorial Hospital, HVHS Beaver Medical Center, and Wheeling Hospital.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.